Microscopic Phase-Field Modeling: Microscopic Framework

-\textit{Microcsopic System---}Water nucleation is an ideal system for our approach, due to both its significance in fields such as atmospheric chemistry \cite{rosenfeld2000suppression} as well as the fact that the process is difficult to describe on long length and time scales by molecular dynamics simulations \cite{KELTON199175,matsumoto2002molecular}.
-Thus, to demonstrate the feasibility of the proposed approach, our initial focus is on capturing crystal growth at the water-ice interface.
-This interface condition allows for determining the distinct free energies of each phase [Eq.
-(1)] concurrently, in addition to enabling the parametrization of microscopic order parameters (OPs).
-Here, we consider undercooled conditions to facilitate crystal growth \cite{Angell1982}.
+To showcase our approach, water nucleation is an ideal system due to both its significance in fields such as atmospheric chemistry \cite{rosenfeld2000suppression} as well as the fact that the process is difficult to describe over long length and time scales using molecular dynamics simulations \cite{KELTON199175,matsumoto2002molecular}.
+Additionally, water nucleation serves as a fundamental motif for understanding complex solidification processes that are often beyond the reach of detailed microscopic understanding \cite{sosso2016crystal}.
+To demonstrate the feasibility of the proposed approach, our initial focus is on capturing crystal growth at the water-ice interface; specifically, we consider undercooled conditions to facilitate crystal growth \cite{Angell1982}.
+Phase coexistence allows us to determine the distinct free energies of each phase concurrently [Eq. (\ref{eq:1})].